niklasekstrom/amigaguide_to_html/README.md

-# amigaguide_to_html
+# AmigaGuide to HTML.

-Convert AmigaGuide documents to HTML.
+Simple Python program to convert AmigaGuide documents to HTML.